 COURSE (CONTENT UNIT I The Greatest Resource- Education' from Professional Communicative English.
 Objective: Schumacher describes the education system by saying that it was mere training, something more than knowledge of facts.
 Outcome: Underscores that the ultimate aim of Education is to enhance wisdom.
-2. 'War' from Panorama: A Course on Reading' Objective: To develop extensive reading skill and comprehension for pleasure and profit.
+'War' from Panorama: A Course on Reading' Objective: To develop extensive reading skill and comprehension for pleasure and profit.
 Outcome: Acquisition of LSRW skills UNIT II 'A Dilemma' from Professional Communicative English Objective: The lesson centres on the pros and cons of the development of science and technology.
 Outcome: Enables the students to promote peaceful co-existence and universal harmony among people in society.
-2. 'The Verger' from Panorama: A Course on Reading' Objective: To develop extensive reading skill and comprehension for pleasure and profit.
+'The Verger' from Panorama: A Course on Reading' Objective: To develop extensive reading skill and comprehension for pleasure and profit.
 Outcome: Acquisition of LSRW skills UNIT III 'Cultural Shock': Adjustments to new Cultural Environments from Professional Communicative English.
 Objective: Depicts of the symptoms of Cultural Shock and the aftermath consequences Outcome: Enables the students to manage different cultural shocks due to globalization.
-The Segmenney' from Demonstrate A Course on Deading 2.
 'The Scarecrow' from Panorama: A Course on Reading Objective: To develop extensive reading skill and comprehension for pleasure and profit.
-Outcome: Acquisition of LSRW skills UNIT IV 1The Secret of Work' from Professional Communicative English.
-Objective: Portrays the ways of living life in its real sense.
-Outcome: Arouses the thoughtto lead life in a right path by recognizing the importance of work.
-2. 'A Village Lost to the Nation' from Panorama: A Course on Reading
+Outcome: Acquisition of LSRW skills